-Explore Toronto’s largest LGBTQ+ neighbourhood with these local-approved picks.
+Explore Toronto’s largest 2SLGBTQ+ neighbourhood with these local-approved picks.

 A lot can happen in Church-Wellesley Village on the weekend—and it doesn’t need to be Toronto Pride Month (though that’s not a bad time to visit!).